-Associate Degree Applicable Prerequisites: RESP 201, RESP 202, RESP 203, RESP 204, and RESP 205 with a grade of "C" or higher Corequisites: RESP 206, RESP 207, RESP 211X4, RESP 218
+Associate Degree Applicable Prerequisites: RESP 201, RESP 202, RESP 203, RESP 204, and RESP 205 with a grade of "C" or higher

-Lecture: Minimum 36 hours per semester Clinic: Minimum 252 hours per semester
+Corequisites: RESP 206, RESP 207, RESP 211X4, RESP 218 Lecture: Minimum 36 hours per semester

 Continued clinical application of advanced-level skills learned in the laboratory and theory classes.
 Follows the Second-Year Clinical Syllabus, under continuous direct supervision, to validate competence in the skills required to care for patients in a variety of healthcare settings and to reflect the Clinical Practice Guidelines as well as the local standards of practice.
 Student must demonstrate the ability to carry a full workload (18 units) in a critical care area for three assigned days.